 Enabling self-showings for a property management business

-So how can you start allowing prospective tenants to self-tour your properties?
-First, make sure you have scheduling software in place that can seamlessly integrate with a smart lockbox.
-Next you'll need a smart lock - we recommend CodeBox since it works perfectly with Showdigs' scheduling software.
+Next, you'll need a smart lock - we recommend CodeBox since it works perfectly with Showdigs.
 Once you have the lockbox secured at the property, you just need to connect the scheduling software to the lockbox so that you'll be able to generate one-time codes for self-showings.